Shay Rego, Kindergarten Teacher

 Coming Full Circle

 Yoga is still something that Shay and her daughter Olive love doing together, and like any mom, Shay wanted to know how to ensure Olive’s safety at her age and developmental stage.
-She decided to attend the Professional Institutes with Yoga Ed. because she wanted to better accommodate her daughter’s needs, while also gaining a better awareness and understanding of how to effectively implement yoga at home and in the classroom.
+She decided to attend the Hawaii Summer Immersion with Yoga Ed. because she wanted to better accommodate her daughter’s needs, while also gaining a better awareness and understanding of how to effectively implement yoga at home and in the classroom.
 Even with her experience and knowledge in education, Shay was eager to learn more, and sought the confidence to teach her daughter and students about yoga.
-Now with Professional Institutes 1 and 2 under her belt, Shay has not only the confidence, but also the efficacy, to maximize the benefits of yoga for all of the children in her life, from her own daughters to kids in the greater community.
+Now with the Summer Immersion under her belt, Shay has not only the confidence, but also the efficacy, to maximize the benefits of yoga for all of the children in her life, from her own daughters to kids in the greater community.

-After graduating from the Professional Institutes, Shay is able to practice yoga with her girls at home with confidence and peace of mind.
+After graduating from the Summer Immersion, Shay is able to practice yoga with her girls at home with confidence and peace of mind.
 Trying to incorporate yoga into their day-to-day, whether it be at home or outside at the park, is not only fun, but a great way for them to spend quality time as a whole family.
-“Doing yoga at home has helped my girls with communication skills, concentration, and patience,” says Shay.
-“Yoga is our special bonding time that is fun and purposeful.”
 Now 3 years old, Olive’s own self-efficacy has come to fruition as she enthusiastically takes on the role of class helper, accompanying Shay when she teaches kids yoga classes in the community.